 1994 - Vern welcoming visitors to the farm.

 One area of the farm regularly floods making it unsuitable for Christmas trees.
 Pecan trees can tolerate floodwater for several days, so what did Vern and Bee do?
 With the help of Vern’s father once again, they also established a pecan orchard in 1983!
 Tiny saplings from the Missouri Department of Conservation were planted, and several years later grafted with pecan varieties known to produce very good nuts.
 They grew for two decades while Vern focused on his full-time occupation, Mechanical engineering, along with the Christmas trees.
 As retirement approached, the vision of a pecan orchard had become a reality.
 The family harvested their first significant pecan crop in 2008.
 Available after harvest in November, the farm-grown pecans continue to grow in popularity.
 Missouri Governor Jay Nixon presented the Spaunhorst family with the Governor’s Award for Agricultural Achievement in 2011, which honors outstanding farms, growers and processors in Missouri.
 What an amazing day it was with Vern’s mother, Bernadine Baumker Spaunhorst, along with family, friends and neighbors, to witness the family farm being honored.
 What would have great-great-great-grandfather George thought about this?!
 Vern and Bee have five grown children and feel fortunate they all live in the area.
-With help from them, their spouses, and 5 grandchildren, the family farm continues to grow and thrive as they look to celebrate their 30th season as a choose and cut Christmas tree farm!
+With help from them, their spouses, and 5 grandchildren, the family farm continues to grow and thrive as they look back on 30 seasons as a choose and cut Christmas tree farm!

 2019 - Vern and Bee with their five grown children, their spouses, and grandchildren.